deBurglar/Emoticon-Detecticon/README.md

 Homepage: https://github.com/dair-ai/emotion_dataset
-Paper: CARER: Contextualized Affect Representations for Emotion Recognition Point of Contact: ellfae@gmail.com
+Paper: CARER: Contextualized Affect Representations for Emotion Recognition
-Size of downloaded dataset files: 3.95 MB
-Size of the generated dataset: 4.16 MB
-Total amount of disk used: 8.11 MB

-An example of 'train' looks as follows.
+# An example of 'train' looks as follows.
 {
    "label": 0,
    "text": "im feeling quite sad and sorry for myself but ill snap out of it soon"